23 Top Movies for Chinese Learners in 2025

 16. The Blue Kite (蓝风筝 / Lán fēngzheng) — 1993

-Various Chinese families describe their changing experiences during the Cultural Revolution in this movie.
+In this movie, various Chinese families describe their changing experiences during the Cultural Revolution.

 In this film, the story is narrated by a young boy, Tietou.
-He is the central character and has a charming personality that makes viewers relate to him.
+He is the central character with a charming personality that makes viewers relate to him.
 While growing up, he has to deal with three different fathers.

-Conversations between the child and his family members are a big part of Blue Kite (Lan Feng Zheng).
-Further, the communication that happens among adults is easy to grasp.
+Conversations between the child and his family are a big part of Blue Kite (Lan Feng Zheng).
+Communication between adults is also easy to grasp.
 It is an incredible movie for learners who are studying to speak Mandarin.

 17. Suzhou River (苏州河 / Sūzhōu Hé) — 2000

-In a contemporary Shanghai setting, the film tells a tragic love story.
+The film tells a tragic love story in a contemporary Shanghai setting.
 This engaging story of love and obsession covers identity, neediness, and wishes.

-Shanghai’s Suzhou River, which flows through a rapidly expanding city, is a reservoir of dirt, debris, chaos, and poverty.
+Shanghai’s Suzhou River flows through a rapidly expanding city with dirt, debris, chaos, and poverty.
 It is a place where memories, secrets, and unknown mysteries meet.

 Many international film festivals and events have recognized it with awards and nominations.
 This film was also well-received overseas, though it was initially not screened in mainland China.

-If you want to improve your Chinese language through “real cinema,” this is a flick you should keep on your list of favorites.
+If you want to improve your Chinese language through “real cinema,” this is a flick you should keep on your favorites list.

 18. Together (和你在一起 / hé nǐ zài yì qǐ) — 2002

-This film is a story of a man who wants his son to succeed as a violin player.
-Together portrays typical Chinese thinking that success usually comes through huge sacrifice and intense focus.
+This film is about a man who wants his son to succeed as a violin player.
+Together, it portrays typical Chinese thinking that success usually comes through huge sacrifice and intense focus.

 Movies for learning Chinese

-The man moves to Beijing with his son for the boy to participate in a music contest.
-But, sadly, the hardworking father often puts his son’s match above their own relationship.
+The man moves to Beijing with his son so that the boy can participate in a music contest.
+But, sadly, the hardworking father often puts his son’s match above their relationship.

-The relationship between the child and his violin teacher is absolutely humorous and fun.
-“Together” gives us a glimpse of the challenges faced by so many Chinese who move to big cities.
+The relationship between the child and his violin teacher is humorous and fun.
+“Together” gives us a glimpse of the challenges many Chinese who move to big cities face.

 19. Beijing Taxi (北京出租 / běi jīng chū zū chē) — 2010